"The tragedy in life doesn't lie in not reaching your goal. The tragedy lies in having no goal to reach."

 —Benjamin E. Mays

-The New South, Black Business History, Black Banking, Civil Rights, Race Relations, History of Black Education, Politics, the War on Poverty, Urban Renewal, Liberalism, North Carolina History, Biography, and Public History.
+The New South, Black Business/Banking/Wall Streets, Civil Rights, Race Relations, History of Black Education, Politics, War on Poverty, Urban Renewal, Housing, Liberalism, North Carolina History, Biography, and Public History.

 PhD, United States History, University of North Carolina at Chapel Hill (2014)